Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Effective field theory description

-that is, a regularized Dirac{ }delta in momentum space where $C^O_i$ is the (octet) coupling constant, $i=1,2,3$ is the index with which we label the hidden-charm pentaquarks, $f(x) = e^{-x^2}$ a Gaussian regulator and $\Lambda$ a cutoff.
-For the cutoff we choose the range $\Lambda = 0.5-1.0\,{\rm GeV}$, i.e. around the $\rho$ meson mass.
+where we have regularized the potential, originally a Dirac{ }delta in momentum space, with the Gaussian regulator $f(x) = e^{-x^2}$ and a cutoff $\Lambda$.
+For the cutoff we choose the range $\Lambda = (0.5-1.0)\,{\rm GeV}$, i.e. around the $\rho$ meson mass.
 With this potential we solve a coupled-channel Lippmann-Schwinger equation of the type

-where $A,B$ are indices for the channels we are considering, $\phi_A$ the vertex function, $V_{AB}$ the potential between channels $A$ and $B$, $M_B$ the total mass of the heavy antimeson and baryon comprising channel $B$, $\mu_B$ their reduced mass and $M_P$ the mass of the molecular pentaquark we are predicting.
-Obviously, this equation reduces to a single-channel one in the strange-isoscalar pentaquark cases.
-With this, for $\Lambda = 0.5\,{\rm GeV}$ we predict the location of the ${\bar b} {c}$ five-flavor pentaquarks to be
+where $A,B$ are indices for the channels we are considering, $\phi_A$ the vertex function (i.e. the wave function $\Psi_A$ times the propagator, $\phi_A(p) = [M_A + p^2/(2\mu_A) - M_P]\,\Psi_A(p)$), $V_{AB}$ the potential between channels $A$ and $B$, $M_B$ the total mass of the heavy antimeson and baryon comprising channel $B$, $\mu_B$ their reduced mass and $M_P$ the mass of the molecular pentaquark we are predicting.
+We notice that the only configurations with more than one channel are the $(I,S) = (1,-1)$ and $(\tfrac{1}{2},-2)$, see Table \ref{tab:su3}.
+For illustrative purposes we consider the bound-state equation for a Gaussian regulator in the single-channel case, in which it reduces to